tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 use partitions (e.g. ATDs) to keep cohesiveness unlike heterogeneous fragmentation.

+#### Monoliths Lead to Workarounds

+If you look at the pyramid of power (a vertical structure), you can see peons are inferior to managers (I call them mega-peons) and mega peons are inferior to piglets.
+That's just a chess game with heterogeneous entities.

+They're not even real professionals.
+Real professionals are (autonomous) engineers, scientists, mathematicians, researchers, doctors, etc., since we don't need cringe-buzzwords/marketing/politics/capitalism derivatives.
+Just imagine if an electrical engineer who deploys or builds satellites would use absolutely stupid buzzwords fuzzywords like programmers or software "engineers" do (e.g. "WET", "DRY", "AI systems 170k+ followers") instead of scientific facts like electric charge, Coulomb law, etc. That's why software "engineers" are looked down as clowns for many people.
+But software engineering is not like their garbage, it is more like real science, facts, research, math, engineering as is.
+That's up to you, and I encourage you to keep growing in the right career path as an engineer (a real one).

 You wonder why OOP is inherently broken and is like capitalism?
 That's a whole topic.